radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 4. **RBAC (Role-Based Access Control)**:

-   - **Description**: Implement strict RBAC policies to ensure that only authorized components and users have the necessary permissions to accessthe Validating Webhook (in this case; Kubernetes API Server).
+   - **Description**: Implement strict RBAC policies to ensure that only authorized components and users have the necessary permissions to access the Validating Webhook (in this case; Kubernetes API Server).
 This minimizes the risk of unauthorized access.
    - **Status**:

 5. **Audit Logs**: